mingsheng13/tlp-tui/README.md

 # tlp-tui
 A TLP ui written in C++ with FTXUI.
-This uses NoShell library: https://github.com/gmarcais/NoShell so that it is not invoking the shell when setting changes.
+This uses NoShell library: https://github.com/gmarcais/NoShell so that it does not invoke the shell when setting changes.

 ## Dependency
 TLP